mothur/mothur.github.io/_wiki/make.shared.md

 ## Creating a shared file from a biom file

-You can also convert a [biom file](https://github.com/biocore/biom-format).
-(Note: mothur currently supports format version 1.0) to a shared file to import your data into mothur.
+You can also convert a [biom file](https://github.com/biocore/biom-format) to a shared file to import your data into mothur.

     mothur > make.shared(biom=example.biom)